lyn1874/molecule_detection_and_quantification_vit/README.md

 #### Model testing

+Please look at the file `test_experiment.ipynb` for evaluating the experiment

 #### SERS map generation

 The processes for generating SERS maps are shown in the jupyter file `SERS_maps_generation.ipynb`

-#### Test the experiments

-To test the model for detecting and quantifying concentration of the molecule of interests, look at the jupyter file `test_experiment.ipynb`